 This is Part 2 of a comprehensive guide to product bugs.
 Part 1 explored what product bugs are, why they occur, where they come from, and why they do and don’t matter.
 Part 2 focuses on how to manage product bugs.
-Part 3 focuses on product bug reports and provides templates and examples that you can take and apply straight away.

 Most of us have been through the results of poor management of bugs: hair-on-fire, last-minute late nights to madly scrambling to critical fix bugs blocking a release, or stopping a customer from using a product.
 But it doesn’t need to be this way.